April L. Schulte Barclay

 In 2004, Dr. Schulte received her Master’s degree in Oriental Medicine from the Oregon College of Oriental Medicine in Portland, Oregon, where she accumulated more than 3000 hours of advanced academic study.
 After establishing Healing Horizons Acupuncture and Herbal Medicine, Dr. Schulte continued her practice while she returned to OCOM to attend their non-residency clinical doctoral program.
 With an emphasis on women’s health and geriatrics, she completed an additional 1228 hours to attain her Doctor of Acupuncture and Oriental Medicine degree in 2008.
 During her time at OCOM, Dr. Schulte worked intimately with world-renowned doctors of acupuncture and Oriental medicine from the United States and China.

 In 2009, Dr. Schulte expanded her practice and founded Healing Horizons Integrated Health Solutions, to fulfill her desire and passion to provide collaborative and integrative care.
-Dr. Schulte is licensed by the Colorado Board of Medical Examiners and is certified by the National Certification Commission for Acupuncture and Oriental Medicine.
+Dr. Schulte is licensed by the Colorado Department of Regulatory Agencies and is certified by the National Certification Commission for Acupuncture and Oriental Medicine.
 She finds this to be an exciting time to be practicing medicine as Eastern and Western medical theories and treatment methods are merging to meet the healthcare demands of today’s world.